 “Gardening in Kansas is not easy.
 Between the scorching heat, bitter cold, drought, strong winds and insect or disease problems, there are many challenges for Kansas gardeners.
 Each K-State Garden Hour shares tips and tricks on how to avoid many of these common problems.”

-A one-time registration gives viewers free access to all of the spring’s sessions, which include:
+Recordings of past sessions are still available.
+A one-time free registration gives viewers free access to all of the spring’s sessions, which include:

 February 17- Planning Your Vegetable Garden

 March 3 – Best Plants for a Beginner’s Landscape.